 broctl shell, from where you can give bro commands.

 The first command to run, since this is a new installation is to run install.
 We will then run start:

 [BroControl] > install warning: cannot read '/opt/bro2/spool/broctl.dat' (this is ok on first run) creating policy directories ... done. installing site policies ... done. generating standalone-layout.bro ... done. generating local-networks.bro ... done. generating broctl-config.bro ... done. updating nodes ... done.
 [BroControl] > start starting bro ...
 [BroControl] > status Name Type Host Status Pid Peers Started bro standalone localhost running 23465 0 21 Jul 10:11:55

 You now have Bro Network Security Monitor running on your system.

 Congratulations!
-You have successfully installed Bro.
+You have successfully installed Zeek Network Security Monitor.
 Thanks for using this tutorial for installing Bro Network Security Monitor on your Ubuntu 16.04 LTS system.
-For additional help or useful information, we recommend you to check the official Bro Network Security Monitor website.
+For additional help or useful information, we recommend you check the official Bro Network Security Monitor website.